KxSystems/docs/docs/basics/syscmds.md

-## `\r` (replication master)
+## `\r` (replication primary)

 Syntax: `\r`

 This should not be executed manually otherwise it can disrupt replication.
-It is executed automatically by the replicating process on the master process, and returns the log file name and log file count.
+It is executed automatically by the replicating process on the primary process, and returns the log file name and log file count.

 :fontawesome-solid-book-open:
 [`-r` command-line option](cmdline.md#-r-replicate)